Love Story 2050

-Love Story 2050 is a 2008 Indian Hindi-language science fiction-romance film starring producer Pammi Baweja and director Harry Baweja's son Harman Baweja and Priyanka Chopra.
-Some parts were filmed in Adelaide, Australia.
-Initially the film was supposed to release on 21 December 2007 but got postponed to 4 July 2008 due to extensive post-production work.
-The premiere was held on 2 July 2008 in London.
-The film draws a lot of similarity to the 1991 Telugu film Aditya 369; while the Telugu film dealt with travel to the past as well as dystopian post-apocalyptic future, Love Story 2050 was exclusively about travelling to a utopian future-city of Mumbai in the year 2050.
-It is the first utopian time travel film of Bollywood.
-The movie was released on 4 July 2008 and was a commercial and critical failure, with praise for its special effects, but criticism for its direction, screenplay and Harman Baweja's performance.
+Love Story 2050 is a 2008 Indian Hindi-language science fiction-romance film directed by Harry Baweja and produced by Pammi Baweja.
+The film stars Harman Baweja, and Priyanka Chopra.
+It is the first Bollywood film on utopian time travel.

+The film premiered was on 2 July 2008 in London, and was released in India 4 July 2008.
+It was a commercial faliure at the box-office.

 Plot

 Karan Malhotra is a spirited and happy-go-lucky boy who does not follow the rules.
 Sana is the opposite of Karan: a sweet and shy girl who lives life by the rules.
 Even though they are completely opposite, they fall in love, leading to a magical love story.

-A scientist, Dr. Yatinder Khanna, has dedicated 15 years of his life in building a time machine.
+A scientist, Dr. Yatinder Khanna, has dedicated 15 years of his life to building a time machine.
 Sana expresses a wish to time-travel to Mumbai in the year 2050, but she is killed in an accident before her marriage to Karan.
 Karan wishes to travel back in time and find Sana.
 Dr. Yatinder, Karan, and Sana's siblings, Rahul and Thea, travel forward in time and reach Mumbai in 2050.
 They are fascinated by the futuristic Mumbai, with its flying cars, holograms, robots, 200-story buildings and more.

 Twists and turns lead to the introduction of Ziesha, the reincarnation of Sana.
 Ziesha is a popular singer in 2050 who does not remember her past life, but gets flashbacks of it after meeting Karan.
 Unlike Sana, Ziesha is an arrogant, headstrong and rebellious girl who does not believe in love.
 She leads a lonely life after the death of her parents, which has embittered her.

 Karan and the others find themselves under the threat of the demi-god, Dr. Hoshi.
 After Karan tells Ziesha he loves her, he is taken away from her by the guards.
 Ziesha does not believe him when he tells her about his time travel.
 However, after reading Sana's diary, Ziesha ultimately remembers her past life.
 Karan returns to her and she declares her love for him and tells him she is Sana.
 Dr. Hoshi tries to capture Karan because he wants the time machine.
 After a wild attempt to catch Karan and Ziesha, Hoshi crashes into a nuclear substance truck and dies.
 Karan goes back to 2008 in the time machine with Ziesha and the rest of his family.
-Everyone is overjoyed to see their beloved Sana again and Karan proposes to her.
+Everyone is overjoyed to see their beloved Sana again, and Karan proposes to her.